swift-server/work-group/meetings/http/2017-03-14/minutes.md

 _Use of value types vs. reference types for request and response_
 * General consensus is in favour of using a value types for request and response.
-  * The argument that the should be references as they are passed around and mutated really don’t hold
+  * The argument that these should be references as they are passed around and mutated really doesn’t hold
   * It should be noted that the reason why there is still NSURLRequest/Response (reference types) was because a subclass exists, rather than the intend that they should be reference types.
   * The use of value types will help with reference cycles in closures (like middlewares) which you otherwise need to use weak self for.
   * Should also help with reducing some of the ARC overhead